 Why did Te Whāriki need updating?

-Several reports published by the Education Review Office and Ministry of Education identify a lack of direct engagement with, and understanding of, Te Whāriki by teachers, which was felt to affect the overall quality of the early childhood education provision, particularly children’s opportunities to experience a rich curriculum with equitable opportunities to learn across a full range of learning outcomes.
+Several reports published by the Education Review Office and Ministry of Education identify a lack of direct engagement with, and understanding of, Te Whāriki by teachers, which was felt to effect the overall quality of the early childhood education provision, particularly children’s opportunities to experience a rich curriculum with equitable opportunities to learn across a full range of learning outcomes.
 It was suggested that Te Whāriki no longer stretched or challenged teachers and that the document’s very familiarity led to its limited use, and to superficial references to principles and strands in documentation that were not evident in practice.
 Areas of poor implementation include supporting children’s culture, language and identity, biculturalism, inclusion, partnership with families, and extending children’s learning.
 Te Whāriki 2017 is intended to strengthen effective implementation of the curriculum.

 What are the key differences between Te Whāriki 1996 and Te Whāriki 2017?